strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.md

 ### `errors`

 The errors middleware handles [errors](/developer-docs/latest/developer-resources/error-handling.md) thrown by the code.
 Based on the type of error it sets the appropriate HTTP status to the response.
-By default, any error not supposed to be exposed to the end-user will result in a 500 HTTP response.
+By default, any error not supposed to be exposed to the end user will result in a 500 HTTP response.

 The middleware doesn't have any configuration option.